empire-penguin/lab-reports/lab2/lab-report-1-week-2.md

 Part 6 Optimizing Remote Running
 -----------------------------------

-Finally to wrap things up here are some other tips and tricks to make remote connecting better and even more efficient.
+Finally to wrap things up here are some other tips and tricks to make remote connecting better and even more efficient saving time.

 The best way I found of efficiently sending java files to the remote server was by writing a bash file called: `send.sh` containing the following:
 ```